theperfectscript/RoboND-Rover-Project/writeup_thomas_yoshihara.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!
+Here we go :)

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-I have written a method `color_range_hsv` (cell 8) utilising openCV range selection after converting the image to HSV colorspace first for more accurate color selection.
+I have written a method `color_range_hsv` (cell 8) utilising openCV range selection after converting the image to HSV colorspace for more accurate color selection.

 For obstacle detection, i considered all pixels not sand as obstacles.
 Therefore a simple inversion of the navigable terrain shows all obstacles.

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-* Testvideo for `/output/sample_run/` in `/output/test_mapping.mp4`
+* Testvideo in `/output/test_mapping.mp4`

 ### Autonomous Navigation and Mapping